SimulationX

 SimulationX is a CAE software application running on Microsoft Windows for the physical simulation of technical systems.
 It is developed and sold by ESI Group.

 History

-In the mid 1980s, VEB Mikromat in Dresden (Germany) developed a program for DOS to design controlled feed axis systems and to perform hydraulic calculations.
+In the mid 1980s, VEB Mikromat in Dresden (Germany) developed a program for MS-DOS to design controlled feed axis systems and to perform hydraulic calculations.
 In 1993, ITI GmbH, founded by former Mikromat employees in 1990, introduced a simulation tool for Microsoft Windows designed for dynamic calculations of drive systems: ITI-SIM 1.
 With the release of ITI-SIM 2 in 1995, the software also allowed for fluid simulations.
 In 2002, the newly developed application SimulationX, based on the object-oriented description language Modelica, was introduced to the market.
 By the year 2007, ITI-SIM (then in version 3.8) had been completely replaced by SimulationX.

 Since the beginning of 2016, ITI belongs to the ESI Group and now operates under the name ESI ITI GmbH.